 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Click here to access data from the Public Libraries in the United States Survey.
-The survey is conducted by the U.S. Census Bureau for the Institute for Museums and Library Services (IMLS).
-Statistics are collected from over 9,000 public libraries, including all libraries completing the Indiana Public Library Annual Report.
+The survey is conducted by state libraries and compiled by the American Institutes for Research for the Institute for Museums and Library Services (IMLS).
+Statistics are collected annually from over 9,000 public libraries, including all libraries completing the Indiana Public Library Annual Report.
 Data (dating back to 1988) are available for individual public libraries and are also aggregated to state and national levels.
-Included are search and comparison tools that will enable you to compare libraries within Indiana or beyond.
+IMLS provides access to data and tools that will enable you to compare libraries within Indiana or beyond.